A charity dedicated to helping you improve your mental health and wellbeing.

 Depression is a condition of emotional distress, and emotions are experienced in the body.
 One of the differences between positive mental training and standard therapies is that we first focus on relaxing the mind through relaxing the body.
 Whilst many people will recognise that if the body is tense then we are wound up and may react inappropriately to situations and see only the negatives, however relaxation is seldom used in the treatment of mental distress.
-At the start of the programme we use jacobson relaxation, which encourages people to relax by first learning to recognise their tension, and ‘stomach breathing’ which is breathing with the diaphragm, and is demonstrated on this page.
+At the start of the programme we use jacobson relaxation, which encourages people to relax by first learning to recognise their tension, and ‘stomach breathing’ which is breathing with the diaphragm, and is demonstrated on the Scottish government website (see right hand column).
 By changing the information feeding back from the body to the brain, these techniques increase positive emotions.

-The second strand to positive mental training is to change perspective.
+The second strand to positive mental training is to change perspective, to ‘transform’ the way we see the world, to train ourselves to always see the positives, the potential in every situation but without becoming dangerously over-optimistic, to be able to still assess risks effectively.
 In depression it is difficult for people to feel good when experiencing or thinking about things they would normally (in a non-depressed state) consider happy events (family events, socialising), good feelings are blocked because they compare their current low state with the happy event and actually feel worse.
-Positive Mental Training changes your outlook on past and present difficult events to boost your good feelings which then reduces bad feelings, rather than only reducing bad feelings without increasing good (which many programmes do).
-Bad feelings have a purpose, they try to protect us by keeping us safe, but this involves withdrawing from connection with people and life in general.
-We may feel bad because a situation is making us unconsciously remember a bad event (see Why do I feel so Tense and ‘How Positive Mental Training helps stress and depression’) and making our bodies tense and winding us up mentally.
-If we experience positive emotions this our brains tell us we are safe and can engage with the world, we smile and help others and say and think positive things generally.
+Positive Mental Training changes your outlook on past and present difficult events, which boosts your good feelings which then reduces bad feelings, rather than only reducing bad feelings without increasing good (which many psychological programmes do).
+Bad feelings have a purpose, they try to protect us by keeping us safe, but this involves withdrawing from connections with people and life in general.
+We may feel bad because a situation is making us unconsciously remember a bad event (see Why do I feel so Tense and ‘How Positive Mental Training helps stress and depression’ ) and making our bodies tense and winding us up mentally.
+If we experience positive emotions this changes; our body and brains tell us we are safe and can engage with the world, we smile and help others and say and think positive things generally, we see opportunities and take advantage of them.
 Our research with McGill University has shown that Positive Mental Training can help us overcome the block to feeling good in depression, helping us find good feelings when thinking about or experiencing bad times.
-This changes the way our brains function, we solve problems easily, we are better at maths, our memories are better, and our basic outlook changes from withdrawn (defensive) to become outgoing and sociable, because of this sociability others then respond to you positively – if you smile spontaneously and help others and listen to them, others will usually smile back and say positive things to you.
-This causes a positive feedback loop, an upward spiral of positive emotions in depressed peoeple, pulling them out of the downward spiral, helping them to flourish.
+Positive emotions change the way our brains function, we solve problems easily, we are better at calculation and mental flexibility, our memories are better, ,we can appreciate other peoples points of view and our basic outlook changes from withdrawal (defensive) to approach (engagement), we become outgoing and sociable, because of this sociability others then respond to you positively – if you smile spontaneously and help others and listen to them, others will usually smile back and say positive things to you.
+This causes a positive feedback loop, an upward spiral of positive emotions in depressed people, pulling them out of the downward spiral, helping them to re-engage with the world and flourish.
 Research with Kings College in London suggests that positive mental training is clinically and cost effective in moderate and severe depression.
-The changes are not forced, it leads you gently into a different mindset where you no longer block good feelings, changes your thinking to outgoing/sociable without you needing to make an effort or even noticing apart from listening to the programme, so that problems become solutions, and difficulties become challenges, and your brain has all the resources it needs to sort them out.
+The changes are not hard work, the audio tracks leads you gently into a different mindset where you no longer block good feelings, changes your thinking to outgoing/sociable without you needing to make an effort or even noticing apart from listening to the programme, so that problems become solutions, and difficulties become challenges, and your brain has all the resources it needs to sort them out.

 Videos not loading?
 Try viewing them in a different web browser (e.g. google chrome).